Charge and Current in A Level Physics AS

 Electrical Conduction in Metals

-In metals, electrical conduction occurs due to the movement of free electrons.
-When a voltage is applied across a metal conductor, the free electrons gain energy and drift towards the positive terminal, creating an electric current.
+The mechanism of electrical conduction in metals involves the movement of free electrons.
+When a potential difference is applied across a metal conductor, free electrons gain energy and move towards the positive terminal, resulting in an electric current.

-Understanding basic circuit symbols is crucial for interpreting circuit diagrams.
+Understanding basic circuit symbols is essential for interpreting circuit diagrams.
 Common symbols include:

 Related topics: